Last Updated on October 5, 2020 by Satyendra

 Traditional on-premise architectures, with their own dedicated and trusted infrastructure, allow us to store unencrypted data with minimal risk.
 However, when using shared infrastructure that can be theoretically accessed by the public, unencrypted data is more vulnerable to attack.
 It is crucial that data is encrypted both at rest and in transit.

 Ensuring that our encryption methods are consistent across all platforms and resources is not an easy task, as it requires continually rotating and revoking encryption keys.
 Firstly, you need to ensure that you have complete control over the encryption keys.

 Make sure that you take advantage of the key management solutions offered by your service provider, such as AWS Key Management Service (KMS) and Azure Key Vault.

-A good key management strategy should ensure that access to encryption keys is tightly controlled, and that there is a full audit trail of who has access to the keys, when, and for how long.
-Keys need to be periodically rotated to prevent persistent access to the encrypted data, were the keys to fall into the wrong hands.
+A good key management strategy should ensure that access to encryption keys is tightly controlled and that there is a full audit trail of who has access to the keys, when, and for how long.
+Keys need to be periodically rotated to prevent persistent access to the encrypted data, where the keys fall into the wrong hands.

 Use Zero Trust Network Access and Micro-segmentation to Reduce Risk and Contain Breaches